General Research Focus: Persuasion & Resistance

 Research Experience: Varied

 My background as an advertising copywriter has given me a great deal of experience in message design and also in the use of focus groups for audience analyses and pre-testing of ads.
-I find focus groups useful for gathering a range of perspectives and identifying suvs themes worthy of additional inquiry (as in grounded theory), but I have found them untrustworthy for judging advertising effectiveness.
+I find focus groups useful for gathering a range of perspectives and identifying themes worthy of additional inquiry (as in grounded theory), but I have found them untrustworthy for judging advertising effectiveness.

 In my experience, focus groups tend to favor ads that emphasize rational arguments when directly compared to ads that emphasize emotional appeals.
 In contrast, when testing those same ads against each other using a between-subjects methodology, subjects who see only one version of an ad tend to respond more favorably to emotional appeals.